 Christmas Dinner Food Safety Tips

-Christmas Day will soon be upon us, and most of us will have turkey on the big day.
-Since it was introduced from North America in the 17th century it has become the mainstay of the traditional British Christmas dinner.
+Since the turkey was introduced from North America in the seventeenth century it has become the mainstay of the traditional British Christmas dinner.

 Always follow defrosting instructions on the packaging.
 If there aren’t any, use the times below to work out roughly how long it will take to thaw your turkey: